Reconstructing AGN X-ray spectral parameter distributions with Bayesian methods II: Population inference: Simulations

-Next, we randomly select a position in the real 2--7\,keV band mosaic, excluding a circular region of 10 arcsec radius around real sources detected in Sect.~\ref{source detection}, and a 200-pixel-wide boundary, where the exposure is zero.
-Although, ideally, real source regions are supposed to be included in the simulation, it is quite complex to distinguish the simulated source from the real source when they are detected as only one source; we therefore exclude sky areas that would result in such confusion (chosen to be 10--arcsec radius, i.e. twice the telescope's FOV-averaged half energy width).
-Since the source regions defined in this way only account for less than 1\% of the total area, the impact on our selection function is negligible.
-Source counts of simulated sources in the detection band and in all energy bands are computed using the local exposure time at the position in the exposure map, randomized by Poisson statistics and further spatially distributed using the point spread function calculated using the XMMSAS tool \texttt{psfgen}, at 3\,keV and 8\,arcmin off-axis, which is close to the FOV-averaged and energy-weighted PSF in our survey.
-To avoid increasing noticeably the source density in the image, we only simulate 100 sources at a time, and repeat the process until enough sources are simulated.
-The detection band image is then processed with \texttt{ewavelet} in the same conditions as for the detection of real sources.
-The detected source list is then compared with the simulated list in order to assess the probability of detection.
+Next, we directly added the simulated source counts at a randomly selected position in the real 2--7\,keV band detection mosaic and applied the same source detection algorithm again.
+The simulated-source position was determined after excluding a circular region of 10 arcsec radius around real sources detected in Sect.~\ref{source detection}.
+Although, ideally, real source regions are supposed to be included in the simulation, it is quite complex to distinguish the simulated source from the real one when only one source is detected; we therefore excluded sky areas that would result in such confusion (i.e., about twice the telescope's FOV-averaged half-energy width).
+Since the source regions defined in this way only occupy less than 1\% of the total area, the impact on our selection function is negligible.
+Source counts of simulated sources in the detection band and in all energy bands were computed using the local exposure time at the position in the exposure map, randomized by Poisson statistics and further spatially distributed using the PSF calculated using the XMMSAS tool \texttt{psfgen}, at 3\,keV and 8\,arcmin off-axis, which is close to the FOV-averaged and energy-weighted PSF in our survey.
+To avoid noticeably increasing the source density in the image, we only simulated 100 sources at a time.
+The detection band image was then processed with \texttt{ewavelet} in the same conditions as for the detection of real sources, and we compared the detected source list with the simulated list to assess the probability of detection.
+We used 10 arcsec as the matching distance, and the typical positional offset was within 3 arcsec.
+In each simulated image, only a fraction of around $5-10\%$ of the input sources were detected, since most of the simulated sources are intrinsically too faint because of the luminosity function.
+We point out that, at this stage, we are only interested in the simulated sources, so we discarded all other sources, real or spurious, that were present in the original data.
+We repeated the process until enough simulated sources were detected.